-As far back as the 1890s, the Duxbury Rural and Historical Society (DRHS) began protecting and preserving the area around the pond, purchasing a total of almost 50 acres.
+As far back as the 1890s, the Duxbury Rural and Historical Society (DRHS) began protecting and preserving the area around the pond, purchasing a total of almost 50 acres to use for carriage rides and as a picnic area.
 The current trails were opened decades later, in 1986, the result of a joint effort by the Rural and Historical Society and Mass Audubon, which maintains the adjacent wildlife sanctuary at North Hill Marsh.
 Today, the DRHS holdings are partnered with those owned by the Town of Duxbury, creating more than 170 acres of conservation land between Round Pond, Pine Lake, and Island Creek Pond.

 Round Pond features an extensive network of color-blazed, intersecting trails.
 Some lead through the woods, others encircle cranberry bogs.
 Many are wide enough to accommodate two or more people.
 This is a popular place for dog walkers.
 Download a property map to help you find your way around.